kristinemlarson/gnssrefl/README.md

 If you want multi-GNSS, you need to use multi-GNSS orbits and edit the json file.
 And the RINEX you select must have multi-GNSS SNR observations in it. p041 currently has multi-GNSS data in the RINEX file:

-- *rinex2snr p041 2020 151 99 gbm* (use GFZ orbits so you can use GPS, Glonass, and Galileo)
+- *rinex2snr p041 2020 151 99 -orb gnss* (gnss option uses GFZ orbits so you can use GPS, Glonass, and Galileo)
 - *gnssir p041 2020 151 99 -fr 201 -plt True* (look at the lovely Galileo L1 data)

 What should the periodogram plots look like?
 Until we have Jupyter notebooks, I recommend you